agoravoting/agora-ciudadana/docs/api.rst

    :query offset: offset number. default is 0
    :query limit: limit number. default is 20
+   :query name: filter by `name` of the agora.
+It allows all django filter types.
    :statuscode 200 OK: no error

    **Example request**: